nlee98/ADS-599_Capstone_Project/README.md

 - The data folder contains the raw data from [Inside Airbnb](http://insideairbnb.com/get-the-data/) utilized for this project, as well as other files needed during EDA, feature engineering, and check points (such as geojson files, U.S. Census data, and compressed CSV dataframe outputs).

 [_Deployment Files Folder_](https://github.com/nlee98/ADS-599_Capstone_Project/tree/main/Deployment_Files)
 - The Deployment Files folder contains all the files necessary for establishing the Streamlit application.
+The file _main.py_ is the primary, foundational file, which establishes the home page for the application.
+The subfolder _pages_ contains three python files that power each of the corresponding pages on the application.